 - What do you feel went right for you in terms of images and keywords?

-- Have you leveraged the Verified Merchant Program and the Shop Tab?
+- Have you leveraged the Verified Merchant Program?
 What’s your experience been?

 - What are your favorite tools that help you be more productive with your Pinterest marketing?

 - If you had to share one experience with a new product seller starting out on Pinterest, what would that be?

 Kerrie shared that it can feel frustrating when business owners give up on Pinterest after trying to pin a few Pins.
 Or when she hears that the platform is only for the party business, weddings, or recipes.
 She said that Instagram can feel like the place to be for so many people because it’s more well-known and easy to post.

 But she knows the potential of Pinterest, and thinks that people misunderstand what it is and how to use it.